MedMaxLab/selfEEG/docs/faq.rst

 1) **Should I set the batch_equal argument to True or False?**

 Setting ``batch_equal`` to True has a dual effect.
-On the one hand, it increases mini-batch heterogeneity, potentally improving the quality of the representations; on the other hand, it slows down model training because broadcast cannot be exploited in its full power.
+On the one hand, it increases mini-batch heterogeneity, potentially improving the quality of the representations; on the other hand, it slows down model training because broadcast cannot be exploited in its full power.
 It's up to you to decide which aspect to give priority, depending on your experimental design

 2) **Is an augmentation always faster on GPU devices?**

-Most of the times, augmentations executed on GPUs are faster compared to one on CPUs.
-However, it is worth to note that three main factors can affects the computational time of augmentations executed on GPUs: the GPU device (cuda or mps), the ``batch_equal`` argument, and the number of times an augmentation required a tensor to be initialized and sent to the GPU.
-To summarize, the computational time is usually higher or lower depending on the following settings:
+Most of the time, augmentations executed on GPUs are faster compared to one on CPUs.
+However, it is worth to note that three main factors can affect the computational time of augmentations: the GPU device (cuda or mps), the ``batch_equal`` argument, and the object type (numpy array or tensor).

-- GPU device: mps --> higher, cuda --> lower
-- batch_equal: False --> higher, True --> lower
-- tensor initializations:  (warp_signal, permutation_channel, crop_and_resize, masking) --> higher, others --> lower

-If you want to check how augmentations perform on different configurations see the following tables.
-Alternatively, you can run the benchmarking test and check how augmentations perform on your device
+If you want to check how augmentations perform on different configurations, see the following table, which reported a benchmark test run on the Padova Neuroscience Center Server (GPU Tesla V100) with a 3D array of size (64*61*512).
+Alternatively, you can run the benchmarking test and check how augmentations specifically perform on your device.

+.. csv-table:: Augmentation Benchmark
+    :file: _static/bench_table.csv
+    :header-rows: 1
+    :widths: 15, 14, 14, 14, 14, 14, 14
+    :class: longtable

 SSL module